 Pluralism vs. Monism

-Pluralism maintains that the universe comprises of various distinct entities that exist independently.
-In contrast, monism posits that seemingly separate elements are interconnected fragments of a unified whole.
-While pluralism emphasizes the diversity of the world, monism emphasizes its unity.
-The former represents the micro or analytical thinking of the West, whereas the latter represents the macro or holistic thinking of the East.
+Pluralism asserts that the universe comprises distinct entities that exist independently, each maintaining its own unique essence.
+In contrast, monism contends that all seemingly separate elements are interconnected components of a unified whole, bound by an underlying, consistent foundation.
+While pluralism highlights the diversity of the world, monism emphasizes its unity.
+These perspectives reflect broader intellectual traditions—pluralism aligns with the atomistic and analytical thinking of the West, while monism embodies the holistic and integrative philosophy of the East.

-After all, people who embrace individualism and pluralism believe in the law of the jungle and have no respect for equality and morality.
-That poses a threat not only to their own society but also to the entire world, as evidenced by the growing moral decay, societal fragmentation, and widespread lawlessness in America, the lack of moral integrity among its political elites, and the detrimental impact of their selfish, hegemonic, bullying, militant and coercive foreign policies on the world.
-(See The Lessons of Tango.)
+Individualism and pluralism, rooted in the "law of the jungle" mindset, lack respect for equality, morality, and the common good.
+This has created social instability not only within societies that champion these ideologies but also across the globe, as evidenced by the growing moral decay, societal fragmentation, political dysfunction, and widespread lawlessness in the United States, the lack of moral integrity among its political elites, and the destructive impact of their self-serving, hegemonic, and coercive foreign policies on the world (see Darwinism and Confucianism).

 No comments: